A7MED970/ProjectManagement/doc.md

 1.5 Deployment & Launch

 #### 3.2.3 Scope Baseline
-The scope baseline consists of:
+The scope baseline represents the approved version of the project scope and consists of:
 - Approved Project Scope Statement
 - Work Breakdown Structure (WBS)
 - WBS Dictionary

+The scope baseline is used as a reference point for scope validation and scope control throughout the project lifecycle.

 ---

 ## 4. Defining Activities